frank-gich/simple_shell/README.md

 access, chdir, close, closedir, execve, exit, _exit, fflush, fork,free, getcwd, getline, getpid, isatty, kill, malloc, open, opendir, perror, read, readdir, signal, stat, lstat, fstat, strtok, wait, waitpid, wait3, wait4, write

-File Descriptions

-AUTHORS: Has the names of this project's contributors.

-execute: Contains the function that executes shell commands.

-_strings.c, _strings2.c, _strings3.c: Contains functions that are used to manipultate and get data about strings like finding string length and splitting a string.

-built-in.c: Includes functions to perform built-in shell command operations like exit.

-holberton.h: Holds all function prototypes and headers.

-main.c: The shell's entry point i.e contains the main method.

-man_1_simple_shell: A manual for the shell.

-prompt.c: Prints the shell's title to indicate the shell is ready to receive input.

-readline: Responsible for picking commands typed into the shell.

-handle_path.c: Contains functions used to handle cases when a command is entered into the shell instead of the path to the executable file.
-For example when a use types ls instead of \bin\ls;